keviny22/cookbook-reader/README.md

 cookbook-reader
 ===============

-A gem for reading a cookbook, for learning Ruby only
+A gem for reading a cookbooks metadata, created for learning Ruby.

+Usage: gem install cookbook-reader

+cookbook-reader --path <path to cookbook directory>